Top things to Do

 The innkeepers at Green Palm Inn believe that one of the best ways to explore Savannah is to go on tours with local experts.
 If you dare, they recommend venturing out with Blue Orb Tours for their City of the Dead or Zombies tour.
 According to the tour company’s website, “Known as the city of lost cemeteries and the city built on its dead, Savannah has over 10,000 unmarked graves in the Historic District.”

 If that’s not enough spookiness for you, the Green Palm Inn innkeepers then suggest partaking in “Dinner and a Cemetery,” a late-night tour of the famous Bonaventure Cemetery (pictured above) followed by a dinner in a private dining room with Shannon Scott, a storyteller and expert on the graveyard.
-The innkeepers also encourage a venture with Sellers & Higgins Walking Tours, which promises learning about “lechery, treachery, and debauchery” on its unique tours.
 They also recommend exploring the city with Savannah Heritage Tours, run by Angela Sergi, who has been a Savannah tour guide for 20 years.

 Park Avenue Manor recommends taking a class at 700 Kitchen Cooking School, which offers hands-on classes for all levels of experience.
 The innkeepers also suggest taking a ferry along the Savannah River to and from Hutchinson Island.
 While there isn’t much to do there, the ride provides a great view of the Savannah riverfront.